Bogdan Roberts, Credit Cards Moderator

 @bogdan_roberts

-While anyone who is at least 18 can technically get a credit card, the CARD Act emphasizes that applicants under the age of 21 need to show that they have enough independent income to afford a credit card.
+While anyone who is at least 18 can technically get a credit card, the CARD Act emphasizes that applicants under the age of 21 need to have enough independent income (as opposed to shared household income) to afford a credit card.
 That means enough to make at least the minimum payment.
 The applicant's other debts and monthly expenses will also be taken into consideration.

 If you're unable to meet the income requirement, there are a few other options to consider.